ruichunliu/ruichunliu.github.io/_pages/research.md

 <p class="section-header">Papers Under Review/Revision</p>
 <ul>
   <li>
-    Liu, Ruichun and Unnati Narang, <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4075140" target="_blank">“The Dual and Asymmetric Impact of E-Scooters on Shared Mobility, Retailing, and Consumer Safety”</a>, revising for resubmission, <i>Journal of Marketing</i>.
+    Liu, Ruichun and Unnati Narang, <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4075140" target="_blank">“The Dual and Asymmetric Impact of E-Scooters on Shared Mobility, Retailing, and Consumer Safety”</a>, revising for the 2nd round of review, <i>Journal of Marketing</i>.
     <ul>
       <li>Best Paper in the Innovation and New Product Development Track (2022 AMA Summer Conference)</li>
     </ul>
   </li>
-  <li>Sachdev, Vishal, Unnati Narang and Ruichun Liu, “Generative Artificial Intelligence in Marketing Education: A Conceptual Framework and Research Agenda,” revising for resubmission, <i>Journal of Public Policy & Marketing</i>.</li>
+  <li>Sachdev, Vishal, Unnati Narang and Ruichun Liu, “Generative Artificial Intelligence in Marketing Education: A Conceptual Framework and Research Agenda,” revising for the 2nd round of review, <i>Journal of Public Policy & Marketing</i>.</li>
 </ul>

 <p class="section-header">Selected Research in Progress</p>